-Hence I do not believe the Holy One's beautiful and powerful words can be aptly compared to either royal decrees or legislation.
-I see the Holy One's words as covenant words - bold, powerful, prophetic empowerments - not as laws and commands for us to obey under penalty of death or Hellfire.
+Hence the Holy One's beautiful and powerful words cannot be aptly compared to either royal decrees or legislation.
+His words are bold, powerful, prophetic empowerments - not laws and commands that He expects us to obey under penalty of death or Hellfire.